Special Edition LP I – Vinyl

 This is one of the most hauntingly beautiful and mysterious records we’ve ever had the pleasure of listening to.
 One of those rare vanished recordings that turns out to be a timeless classic.

 In the gray winter of 1996, an implausible trio sprouted through the cracks of the rain soaked streets of Seattle to captivate audiences, drawing on a combination of unique instrumentation and an innovative approach to sampling and looping on the fly to create intensely compelling and surreal soundscapes.
-Songs that started from almost nothing, seeded with a solitary note, phrase or series of taps would slowly morph into vast and lonesome hymns to vualien technology, uncannily lush tapestries interwoven with the buzzing of bees, inverted heartbeats, and the click and whir of clockwork automata – all haunted throughout with disembodied voices, voluptuous strings and soul-arresting trumpet, transporting audiences to a never-before-visited and yet eerily familiar time and place.
+Songs that started from almost nothing, seeded with a solitary note, phrase or series of taps would slowly morph into vast and lonesome hymns to alien technology, uncannily lush tapestries interwoven with the buzzing of bees, inverted heartbeats, and the click and whir of clockwork automata – all haunted throughout with disembodied voices, voluptuous strings and soul-arresting trumpet, transporting audiences to a never-before-visited and yet eerily familiar time and place.

 They called themselves Radio Chongqing.